Sea Monsters: A Prehistoric Adventure: Release

 The film was released on October 5, 2007.
 It was promoted with a line of toys from Wild Republic.
 It won the "Outstanding Visual Effects in a Special Venue Project" award at the Visual Effects Society Awards 2007.

 Reception

 The film earned a 100% "Fresh" rating from 12 positive reviews on Rotten Tomatoes.
 John Anderson of Variety wrote "the science seems sound and the story is exciting", and found it superior to 3D films that merely use the extra dimension as a gimmick.
 Matt Seitz of The New York Times was impressed by the digital spectacle.
 The Seattle Times, Orlando Sentinel and Chicago Tribune were of much the same mind.

 Video game

 Sea Monsters: A Prehistoric Adventure was made into a game by DSI Games and published by Zoo Digital Publishing.
 It was released on the Wii, PlayStation 2, and Nintendo DS on October 25, 2007.
 Players can control Thalassomedon, Henodus, Temnodontosaurus, Tylosaurus, Dolichorhynchops and Nothosaurus in an open-world setting, with no fixed goal besides collecting all the hidden fossils.

 The game received poor reviews across all platforms.
-Cheat Code Central's Amanda L. Kondolojy found the Wii version of the game conceptually interesting, but marred by poor execution, especially in terms of controls.